-The purpose of this policy is to set out the commitment of The Blyth Quays Trust to promote equality and diversity and to tackle discrimination in all areas of employment.
+The purpose of this policy is to set out the commitment of the Governing Body to promote equality and diversity and to tackle discrimination in all areas of employment.
 This commitment includes adopting best practice and complying with current employment legislation: in particular the Equality Act 2010 (the Act) and the public sector equality duty outlined in the Act.

-2 Legal considerations
+2 Legal Considerations